Lancashire Constabulary Logo

 Due to the significant difference between police officers and police staff, we feel it is also important to calculate the gender pay for each of the groups separately.

-The median gender pay gap has decreased slightly again for police officers on last year, decreasing to 0.81% in 2022/23 (from 1.59% in 2021/22).
-Female recruitment at Constable rank continues to be high, and again, numbers of women in higher ranks have increased slightly in 2022/23.
+The median gender pay gap has increased slightly for police officers on last year, increasing to 1.0% in 2023/24 (from 0.8% in 2022/23).
+Female recruitment at Constable rank continues to be high, and numbers of women have increased in the ranks from Sergeant to Superintendent.
+The proportion of female to male officers remains the same as last year (39% to 61% respectively)

 The individual breakdown of roles demonstrates that the gender pay gap is not as severe as it first appears, and that the difference for each group of staff can be somewhat explained by looking at the proportion of men and women currently undertaking those roles.